bloomberg/python-comdb2/docs/tips.rst

    a unicode string should have been passed.

-   An error message saying "incompatible values from SQL string of length 3 to bbytearray field 'bar'" most likely means that you passed a unicode string where a byte string should have been passed.
+   An error message saying "incompatible values from SQL string of length 3 to bytearray field 'bar'" most likely means that you passed a unicode string where a byte string should have been passed.
 Note the byte string must be *exactly* the length of the column.
 No padding is performed automatically, unless the column is declared with a ``dbpad`` attribute in the csc2 schema